Floodplain Management

 Please sign up to receive training, workshop, updates, and other floodplain management notifications from NeDNR Floodplain Division using the link at the bottom of this page.

-If you have specific training needs, please contact Chuck Chase or Elijah Kaufman.
-For any questions regarding registration, continuing education credit or scheduled classes please contact Michele York.
+If you have specific training needs, please contact Elijah Kaufman or Michele York.
+For any questions regarding registration, continuing education credit (CEC) or scheduled classes please contact Michele York.
+Please note that CECs may not be available for all classes.

 Virtual Office Hours: Floodplain Q&A